neicnordic/ahm18.neic.nordforsk.org/_crossteams/04-hands-on4.md

 All NeIC projects need to organize both their internal and external communication.
 Some of us use tools such as slack, Zendesk, Github or/and Google drive both to organize communication (within and outside the project) and disseminate the results of our project.

-To participate to this session, prepare a 5-10 mn presentation/hands-on on how you organize communication within/outside your project and come to discuss and share your experience.
+Give your inputs by completing [this survey](https://skjema.uio.no/ahmcrossteam4) (attendance to fill the survey is not mandatory) and come to share your experience and help us to establish best practices!